-You can check out some press-on nail kit on amazon and choose one that has the shapes and lengths that you like.
+You can check out press-on nail kits on Amazon and choose one that has the shapes and lengths that you like.
 But the longer the press-on nails that you use, the quicker they will fall off your nails than shorter ones.

 Acrylic nails’ second-best alternative: dipping nails